Do I have to be a Girl Scout?, Inclusion, Financial Assistance

 Our camps are open to all girls of appropriate age, regardless of race, nationality, religious affiliation, sexual orientation and disability.
 Girl Scouts of Eastern Massachusetts makes every attempt to offer summer camp opportunities to all girls.
-If you have a camper with special needs, please call 617-350-8335 so we can discuss what we can offer to make your camper's experience one that is exciting, appropriate and fulfilling.
-The information that you share with us about your camper will be held confidential and shared only as HIPPA allows, and in accordance with your wishes.
+If you have a camper with special needs, please call 617-350-8335 to discuss how we can make your camper's experience one that is exciting, appropriate and fulfilling.
+The information you share with us about your camper will be held confidential, shared only as HIPAA allows, and in accordance with your wishes.

 Yes.
 Financial assistance is available to girls living in one of Girl Scouts of Eastern Massachusetts’ communities.
 Financial aid is available for girls who, without this assistance, could not attend a Girl Scout day or resident camp.
 Campers can apply for assistance for only a portion of one session of day or resident camp so that we may meet the needs of as many girls as possible.
 All information will be kept confidential.

 To apply, please submit:

 - Camp Registration form.
 All forms must include deposit of $50.

 - Financial Aid application.
 Every question must be answered.